nf-core/methylseq/docs/installation.md

 params.project = 'project_ID' // eg. b2017123
 ```

-## 3.2) Configuration: Other clusters
+## 3.5) Configuration: Other clusters
 It is entirely possible to run this pipeline on other clusters, though you will need to set up your own config file so that the script knows where to find your reference files and how your cluster works.

 > If you think that there are other people using the pipeline who would benefit from your configuration (eg. other common cluster setups), please let us know.
 We can add a new configuration and profile which can used by specifying `-profile <name>` when running the pipeline.

 If you are the only person to be running this pipeline, you can create your config file as `~/.nextflow/config` and it will be applied every time you run Nextflow.
 Alternatively, save the file anywhere and reference it when running the pipeline with `-c path/to/config`.

-An empty configuration comes with the pipeline, which should be applied by using the command line flag `-profile none`.
-This prevents the UPPMAX defaults (above) from being applied and means that you only need to configure the specifics for your system.

-### Cluster Environment
-By default, Nextflow uses the `local` executor - in other words, all jobs are run in the login session.
-If you're using a simple server, this may be fine.
-If you're using a compute cluster, this is bad as all jobs will run on the head node.

-To specify your cluster environment, add the following line to your config file:
+To specify your cluster environment, add the following line to your config file

 ```groovy
 process {